 The Eggs of the mythical Rainbow Serpent

 A place of ancient Aboriginal dreaming where legend believes the Devils Marbles are the eggs of the mythical Rainbow Serpent.
-The Devils Marbles are a must stop experience when driving through the Northern Territory.
+The Devils Marbles are a must stop experience when driving through the Northern Territory in Australia.

 The Rainbow Serpent controls life’s most precious resource in the central desert.
 Water.
-The Warumungu Aboriginal people believe ‘Karlu Karlu’ is a sacred place.
+It’s no wonder the local Warumungu Aboriginal people believe ‘Karlu Karlu’ is a sacred place.

-An impressive landscape in the midst of the Australian Outback, the Devils Marbles are one of Australia’s most famous natural wonders.
+An impressive landscape stretching as far as the eye can see in the midst of the Australian Outback, the Devils Marbles are one of Australia’s most famous natural wonders.

 Where on earth are the Devils Marbles